Materials-Consortia/OPTIMADE/optimade.rst

   - **last\_id**: a string containing the last ID returned.
   - **response\_message**: response string from the server.
   - **request\_delay**: a float giving time in seconds a client should wait before issuing a subsequent request.
+    An implementation MAY respond with :http-error:`429 Too Many Requests` error if a client refuses to respect the indicated delay.
   - **implementation**: a dictionary describing the server implementation, containing the OPTIONAL fields:

     - **name**: name of the implementation.